lauringlab/CodonShuffle/README.md

     new_table_final_graph, tab delimited text file of least squares and Hamming distance for input and all permuted sequences

     .cai, codon adaptive index values for input and permuted sequences

+    .fold, Vienna RNA output file for input and permuted sequences

 Example Usage: